possible-worlds-research/vgnlp/README.md

 ## Making training data for a language model

 Running the script *mktrain.py* will produce training data that can be fed to a language model.
 The script takes two arguments.
-The first argument corresponds to the size of the 'memory' slot given to hte model: how many entities from a situation does the model actually remember?
+The first argument corresponds to the size of the 'memory' slot given to the model: how many entities from a situation does the model actually remember?
 The second argument is the number of training examples that should be generated.

 So for instance: